imxana/db_test/readme.md

 ## database test

-This is mongodb + nodejs, a universal backend, just tested for some showing demo..
+MongoDB + Nodejs, an easy universal backend, just tested for some showing demo..